9 FAM 402.14

 "PETITION VALID TO (date)."

-Posts must enter the number of the alien's approved petition (or the number of the principal alien's petition in the case of P-4 dependents) immediately below the lower margin of the visa, followed by the name and location of the alien's or principal alien's employer, if applicable.
+(U) Posts must enter the number of the alien's approved petition (or the number of the principal alien's petition in the case of P-4 dependents) immediately below the lower margin of the visa, followed by the name and location of the alien's or principal alien's petitioner.
 Posts should follow appropriate operating instructions for annotating visas.
-NOTE: that not all P nonimmigrants have an employer.

 b.
-Residence Abroad: INA 101(a)(15)(P) imposes a residence abroad requirement.
-Consequently, every P visa applicant must satisfy you that he or she has a residence abroad which he or she has no intention of abandoning
+(U) Residence Abroad: INA 101(a)(15)(P) imposes a residence abroad requirement.
+Consequently, every P visa applicant must satisfy you that he or she has a residence abroad which he or she has no intention of abandoning.

-9 FAM 402.14-13 Return Transportation When Employment Involuntarily Terminated
+9 FAM 402.14-13 (U) Return Transportation When Employment Involuntarily Terminated